Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Introduction

-Model specification within this class of models received considerable attention recently \citep[see, among many others,][]{fruhwirth2010stochastic, eisenstat2016stochastic, bitto2015achieving}.
+Model specification within this econometric framework received considerable attention recently \citep[see, among many others,][]{fruhwirth2010stochastic, eisenstat2016stochastic, bitto2015achieving}.
 One prevalent issue is that, if left unrestricted, \autoref{eq: obs} has a strong tendency to overfit the data, leading to imprecise out-of-sample forecasts.
 This calls for some form of regularization. \cite{fruhwirth2010stochastic} show how a non-centered parameterization of the state space model can be used to apply a standard Bayesian shrinkage prior on the process variances in $\bm{V}$.
-This allows for model specification, capturing model uncertainty along two dimensions.
-The first dimension asks whether a given element in $\bm{X}_t$, $X_{jt}$, should be included or excluded.
-The second dimension considers the relevant question whether the associated element in $\bm{\beta}_t$, $\beta_{jt}$, should be constant over time or time-varying.
-This is equivalent to setting $v_j=0$, implying that $\beta_{jt}=\beta_{jt-1}$ for all $t$.
+This approach allows for capturing model uncertainty along two dimensions: The first dimension is whether a given element in $\bm{X}_t$, $X_{jt}$, should be included or excluded.
+The second dimension addresses the question whether the associated element in $\bm{\beta}_t$, $\beta_{jt}$, should be constant or time-varying.
+Note that the latter is equivalent to setting $v_j=0$, which yields $\beta_{jt}=\beta_{jt-1}$ for all $t$.

 In the present contribution we combine the literature on shrinkage and variable selection within the general class of state space models \citep{fruhwirth2010stochastic, eisenstat2016stochastic, bitto2015achieving} with the literature on non-Gaussian state space models \citep{carlin1992monte, kitagawa1996monte}.
-The model we propose features t-distributed shocks to both, the observation equation as well as the state equation.
+The model we propose features t-distributed shocks to both the observation and the state equation.
 This choice provides enough flexibility to capture large outliers commonly observed in stock markets.
 To cope with model and specification uncertainty, we adopt the Dirichlet-Laplace \citep[DL,][]{bhattacharya2015dirichlet} shrinkage prior that allows for flexible shrinkage towards simpler nested model specifications.
-One empirical key observation from the macroeconomics literature \citep{sims2006were, koop2009evolution} is that parameters tend to change abruptly, as opposed to smoothly.
-We capture this stylized fact by assuming that the shocks to the states follow a (potentially) heavy tailed t-distribution that, even in the presence of strong shrinkage towards constancy, allows for large jumps in the regression coefficients.
+One empirical key observation from the macroeconomic literature \citep{sims2006were, koop2009evolution} is that parameters tend to change abruptly, as opposed to smoothly.
+We capture this stylized fact by assuming that the shocks to the states follow a (potentially) heavy tailed t-distribution that allows for large jumps in the regression coefficients, even in the presence of strong shrinkage towards constancy.